jdmagasin/nifH_amplicons_DADA2/README.md

-# nifH_amplicons_DADA2
+# Software pipeline for processing _nifH_ amplicon data with DADA2

-DADA2 pipeline for processing nitrogenase (nifH) amplicon data that was sequenced using paired-end MiSeq.
+This repository contains our DADA2 pipeline for processing nitrogenase (_nifH_) amplicon data that was sequenced using paired-end MiSeq.